Movies That Matter Ideation

 At the end of the film, take part in a quick Q&A with your new neighbours.

 Following the films and Q&A, you will enjoy a complimentary dinner in the Foyer of Theater Aan Het Spui where you can informally get to know the activists and directors.

 Group discussions follow each film, at which point participants can ask questions to the human rights defenders and explore the complexities of these challenges beyond the films.

-For more ways to get involved in solution workshops with problem-owners, please visit The Hague Hacks website.
+For more information on human rights resources, please visit The Hague Hacks website.